Watson Woods Partnership

 We are happy to offer free advice either on the telephone or via e-mail.
 Please contact us

 Building Owners are the owners of the property where the work is proposed.

 Adjoining Owners are normally the owners of surrounding properties but can also be the owners of flats above or below proposed works.
 An Adjoining Owner is normally a freeholder, leaseholder or long term tenant.
 Short term rental tenants (less than 1 year) are not Adjoining Owners as defined by the Act.

 See information on this link for more details

-If minor domestic works are proposed (i.e lofts or simple extensions) and both owners, whilst wishing to properly follow the law and benefit from the maximum protection, are sensible and co-operative then the best solution is a Party Wall Agreement (ideally including a Schedule of Condition of the neighbour's property).
-This saves unnecessary Surveyor's fees.
+If minor domestic work is proposed (i.e a loft or simple extension) and both owners, whilst wishing to properly follow the law and benefit from the maximum protection, are sensible and co-operative then the best solution is for the Adjoining Owner to consent subject to a prior Schedule of Condition of their property.
+This gives provided effective protection and saves unnecessary Surveyor's fees .